ljsinclair/featurebase-docs/docs/pql-guide/pql-read-distinct.md

 ---
-id: distinct
-title: Distinct()
+title: PQL DISTINCT()
-sidebar_label: Distinct()
+layout: default
+parent: PQL Read
+grand_parent: PQL guide
 ---

+# PQL DISTINCT()

 The `Distinct()` query returns the distinct values in a field for a set of records.

 `Distinct()` can always be used as a [row call](/pql-guide/pql-introduction#row-calls){:target="_blank"}.
 This, in conjunction with the index argument, gives users the ability to query accross indexes.
 Use caution to ensure you get the expected behavior.
 The examples below outline some considerations.

 <!--
 However, to learn more about querying across different indexes using `Distinct()`, go [here](/reference/joining).
 -->

 ## Call Definitioin

 ```pql
 Distinct(ROW_CALL, field=FIELD, index=INDEX)
 ```